Worker Health and Safety: The Crucial Role of Labor Unions | Union.dev - Union.dev Insights & Updates

 Labor unions have a long history of championing worker safety and health rights.
 In the late 19th and early 20th centuries, during the rise of industrialization, workers faced dangerous conditions, long hours, and low wages.
 In response, labor unions emerged as a collective voice for workers' rights, demanding better safety measures and improved working conditions.

 The early labor activists fought for legislation that addressed workplace hazards such as child labor, unsanitary conditions, and limited wages.
 Their efforts resulted in the implementation of the Factory Act of 1833 in the United Kingdom and the establishment of the Occupational Safety and Health Administration (OSHA) in the United States in 1970.
-These milestones paved the way for the continued focus on worker safety and health that labor unions advocate for today.
+These milestones paved the way for the continued focus on worker safety and health that union advocacy promotes today.

 Building Awareness and Education: